andmercado/Capstone-Project-Group-6/README.md

 ## Conclusion
 How would you recommend that your model be used?

+Our team would recommend that the model be used to mitigate customer churn by implementing a sophisticated predicitive modeling approach that leverages customer data to identify at risk individuals and tailor retention strategies accordingly.
+By collecting and analyzing data, our model can pinpoint the key factors contributing to churn.
+Continuous monitoring and refinement of the model ensures it adapts to evolving customer behaviors, ultimately leading to improved rentention rates and sustained business growth.

 ## Repository Navigation
 An explanation of the repository organization
 Links to the final notebook and presentation